beniman8/journal/README.md

 ### Makefile

-makefile is use to create shortcut command to get the terminal to execute other commands.
+makefile is usee to create shortcut command to get the terminal to execute other commands.

 example: